Skip to main content

 Architecture at a Glance

-Panopticon started as a CLI for orchestrating coding agents and grew into Command Deck, a desktop app.
-The CLI, the GUI, and any script that can make an HTTP request all drive the same REST surface — so you can spawn an agent from a kanban card, a terminal, or a webhook without switching tools.
+Panopticon started as a CLI and grew into Command Deck, a desktop-class development environment.
+The CLI, the GUI, and any script that can make an HTTP request all drive the same REST surface — spawn an agent from a kanban card, a terminal, or a webhook without switching tools.
 Under the hood: an Effect.js + TypeScript server, a React frontend over typed WebSocket RPC, SQLite for state, and Electron as the shell.
-Launch the browser/server experience with npx @panctl/cli, use @panctl/desktop for the packaged desktop app, and keep pan for headless and CI.
+Launch with npx @panctl/cli, use @panctl/desktop for the packaged desktop app, and keep pan for headless and CI.